 How do we validate our IT system?

-The GAMP5 strategy of validating IT systems is as follows:
+The GAMP5 way of validating the IT systems is as follows:

 - Risk management to decide how important the system is in the process;

 - Categories of software to decide what needs to be done;